 In addition to explaining your point value, here is where you can introduce your currency (if you have a unique brand currency).
 For example if your players earn their points in the form of stars, you can explain that your currency is stars and 1 star is equivalent to 10 cents.

 Tiering and leveling up

 If your program is a tiered one, meaning it has more than one level.
 In the explanatory page briefly touch on leveling up and your leveling benefits.
 You can do so by showing the level through a simplified chart to explain your levels.
 Refer to this Tiering article for more information on how to create a tiered program.

-Have a look at the following example from Sephora’s Tiered program, VIB Rouge, of a simplified tiered explanatory chart.
+Have a look at the following tiered loyalty program example from Sephora, showing a simplified tiered explanatory chart.

 It explains all aspects of the levels in the program with a simple chart.
 In your explanatory page you can include a similar conclusive chart to explain your tiered program.
 This will help your customers understand the source of their point redemption.